Sebbben/Arweave-Chrome-Extention/README.md

 About the extension´s features
 The extension has three main fearutes.
 The wallet status list, where the current balance of the wallet is displayed.
+The list over people who want to buy, hoe much an for what price.
+The last main feature is the 10 element long history of the current and the nine last block difficulities.

 Please consider donating :-)